|

 —————————————————————————————————

-18th-C. PRINTER
+18th-CENTURY PRINTER

 Wearing period costume, R. P. Hale demonstrates wood engraving and letterpress printing.
 On his 18th-century printing press, he creates original engravings of some of Newmarket’s historic buildings.
 Shown below: Newmarket Mills, original woodcut created by R.P.
 Hale for the 2009 festival. more